 Proposals with all supporting materials included must be received at The Studio by August 31.
 No late submissions will be considered.

 Transportation, as well as room and board, will be arranged for those invited to participate in these month-long programs.
 All basic supplies will be provided, and the facility will be made available whenever classes are not in session.
 Residents will have access to the Rakow Research Library and the collection of The Corning Museum of Glass.
 Residents are expected to make their own work during a residency.

 Residencies will be held in March, April, May, October, and November.
 One or two individuals will be selected for each month.

 If you are interested in being considered, please submit your application including 10 digital images of your work, two letters of recommendation, a written proposal (including detailed information on your residency plans; necessary supplies, equipment, and assistants), the best months for you to participate, and a resumé.

 Joint Residency with Kohler Arts Center

 In support of artists interested in working in a variety of mediums including glass, The Studio of The Corning Museum of Glass is partnering with the John Michael Kohler Arts Center for a joint Artist-in-Residence program.
-Artists will spend one month at The Studio in Corning and two to six months in Kohler Co.'s foundry (casting iron or brass) or pottery (slip casting clay) in Sheboygan, WI.
+Artists will spend one month at The Studio in Corning and two to six months in Kohler Co.'s foundry (casting iron or brass) or pottery (slip casting clay) in Sheboygan, Wis.